 Let’s fix PXE Boot Failures Task Sequence delays with SCCM 2002.
-There is a known issue with the Configuration Manager (ConfigMgr) 2002 version as I mentioned in the ConfigMgr 2002 known issues.
+As I mentioned in the ConfigMgr 2002 known issues., there is a known issue with the Configuration Manager (ConfigMgr) 2002 version.

 The KB4567007 is a hotfix released by Microsoft to fix the PXE boot and TS slowness issue with the SCCM version 2002.
 More details about the hotfix https://support.microsoft.com/en-gb/help/4567007/pxe-boot-fails-after-updating-to-configuration-manager-current-branch

-NOTE! – Make sure you install KB4563473 (The tenant attaches hotfix) before installing the above-mentioned hotfix.
+NOTE! – Ensure you install KB4563473 (The tenant attaches hotfix) before installing the above hotfix.
 If KB4563473 is installed after this update, contact Microsoft Customer Support for assistance in manually re-applying the changes from KB 4567007.

 NOTE! – There is no client update available for KB4567007 hotfix.